Azad77/backup_hashnode/ckqfrb8i50q18d6s13acahb3b.md

 os.chdir (home_dir )
 ```

-List all files in the home directory:
+To list all files in the home directory:

 ```python
 print(os.listdir())
 # ['$netrc', '.anaconda', '.bash_history', '.bundle', ...]
 ```

-If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for future content.
+If you find this content helpful, please consider [SUBSCRIBING](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA) to my channel for future updates.

-To get full video tutorial and certificate, please, enroll in the course through this link: [https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7](https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7)
+If you would like to get the full video tutorial and a certificate, you can enroll in the course by following this link: [https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7](https://www.udemy.com/course/python-for-researchers/?referralCode=886CCF5C552567F1C4E7)